Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Methods

 \subsection{Density Functional Theory Calculations}

 Our density functional theory (DFT) calculations for the 2D MOF DCA-Cu on various substrates were performed using Vienna Ab-initio Simulation Package (VASP)\cite{kresse_efficiency_1996}.
 The Perdew-Burke-Ernzerhof (PBE) functional under the generalised gradient approximation (GGA) was used to describe exchange-correlation effects\cite{kresse_ultrasoft_1999}.
 Projector augmented wave (PAW) pseudopotentials were used to describe core electrons\cite{blochl_projector_1994,kresse_ultrasoft_1999}.
 A semi-empirical potential developed by Grimme (DFT-D3) was used to describe van der Waals forces\cite{grimme_consistent_2010}.
-For an accurate description of electron correlations in $d$ electrons, we used Dudarev's implementation of DFT+\textit{U}\cite{dudarev_electron-energy-loss_1998}, using $U=\SI{3}{\eV}$ on DCA-Cu Cu atoms (which is a modest value\cite{wang_dimethylammonium_2013,cockayne_density_2015}) unless otherwise mentioned.
+For an accurate description of electron correlations in $d$ electrons, we used Dudarev's implementation of DFT+\textit{U}\cite{dudarev_electron-energy-loss_1998}, which is rotationally invariant and requires only a single free parameter $U$.
+We used $U=\SI{3}{\eV}$ on DCA-Cu Cu atoms (which is a modest value\cite{wang_dimethylammonium_2013,cockayne_density_2015}) unless otherwise mentioned.
 See Supplementary Notes for further details.

-For all substrates considered, we used experimental values of the substrate lattice constants\cite{rumble_crc_2019}, as given in Supplementary Table \ref*{tab:substrates}.
+For all substrates considered, we used experimental values of the substrate lattice constants\cite{rumble_crc_2019}, as given in Supplementary Table \ref*{tab:substrates}, with DCA-Cu strained to match.
 The charge transfer between the substrate and the MOF was determined using Bader analysis\cite{tang_grid-based_2009} and DDEC charge analysis\cite{manz_methods_2011,manz_introducing_2016,limas_introducing_2016,manz_chargemol_2017}.
 Two further methods for calculating charge transfer, namely integrating the projected density of states and fitting the kagome band structure, were also used (see Supplementary Notes); they gave values which fell between the Bader and DDEC results.
 The local magnetic moments on the MOF were determined by partitioning the spin density then taking the net spin on each DCA molecule.
 Both Bader and DDEC analysis methods gave similar results for the magnetic moments.

 Visualisation of atomic positions was performed using VESTA\cite{momma_vesta_2011}.
+Atomic structures are shown in Supplementary Figure \ref*{fig:structures}.